 James A. Richardson – Manitoba

-Jim is a member of the board of DUC and the Senior Director in Manitoba.
-He is a passionate outdoorsman, philanthropist and waterfowler and has provided significant financial support for a number of DUC’s conservation and education programs.
-Jim’s family has a four generation involvement with the Delta Marsh, his grandfather being a founding member of the DUC board and hunter in the Delta.
+Jim is a member of our board and the Senior Director in Manitoba.
+He is a passionate outdoorsman, philanthropist and waterfowler and has provided significant financial support for a number of our conservation and education programs.
+Jim’s family has a four generation involvement with the Delta Marsh, his grandfather being a founding member of the our board and hunter in the Delta.
 Jim has recently become the leader of the Delta Marsh Restoring the Tradition undertaking, a multiyear, multimillion dollar project to restore this once world famous marsh to its former health and reputation as one of North America’s foremost staging marshes.
 Jim has made a leadership donation in support of the project funding requirement.

 Peter Stoddart – New Brunswick

-Peter is owner of the Saint John Ale House in New Brunswick and takes every opportunity to help DUC raise money and awareness of the importance of wetland conservation.
-He has proudly hosted the Ducks on the Deck event, Wetland Wednesdays and the Saint John Beer Fest all in support of raising funds and awareness for DUC.
+Peter is owner of the Saint John Ale House in New Brunswick and takes every opportunity to help us raise money and awareness of the importance of wetland conservation.
+He has proudly hosted the Ducks on the Deck event, Wetland Wednesdays and the Saint John Beer Fest all in support of raising funds and awareness for us.